-Finding 2014-004 (2004-006) Late Agreed-Upon Procedures Report and IPA Recommendation
+Finding 2015-004 (2004-006) Late Agreed-Upon Procedures Report and IPA Recommendation

-The District did not submit their FY 2014 agreed-upon procedures report to the Office of the State Auditor by December 1, 2014, the due date of the report.
-In addition, the IPA recommendation for FY 2014, which was due on July 1, 2014, was not submitted to the State Auditor until November 9, 2015.
+The District did not submit their FY 2015 agreed-upon procedures report to the Office of the State Auditor by December 15, 2015, the due date of the report.
+In addition, the IPA recommendation for FY 2015, which was due on July 1, 2015, was not submitted to the State Auditor until November 9, 2015.
+Management did not make any progress towards implementing the prior year corrective action plan.

-2.2.2 NMAC (State Audit Rule) requires submission of the IPA recommendation by July 1, 2014.
-2.2.2 NMAC also requires submission of audit reports within five months after yearend, or December 1, 2014.
+2.2.2 NMAC (State Audit Rule) requires submission of the IPA recommendation by July 1, 2015.
+2.2.2 NMAC also requires submission of audit reports within five months and fifteen days after year-end, or December 15, 2015.

-The District was not able to contract with an audit firm until their FY 2006 audit was completed in July 2014.
+The District was not able to contract with an audit firm until their FY 2006 audit was completed in July 2015.